robamler/linguistic-flux-capacitor/README.md

 - The **frontend** controls the user interface: input fields, the plotting pane, hover events, etc.
   This functionality is implemented in standard web technologies (HTML, CSS, SVG, JavaScript).
-  It uses [Webpack](https://webpack.js.org/) for minification and transpiling.
+  It uses [Webpack](https://webpack.js.org/) for transpiling/minification/bundling.
 - The **backend** is concerned with performance critical tasks like decoding the compressed word embeddings and certain linear algebra operations.
   Although we call it "backend", this code runs entirely on the client side.
   For performance reasons, this functionality is implemented in [Rust](https://www.rust-lang.org/) and compiled into a [WebAssembly module](https://webassembly.org/).